DFE-Digital/claim-additional-payments-for-teaching/README.md

 We use Notify to send emails however it is turned off by default in development.
-If you want to test Notify in development you will need an API key and template ID and add them to your `.env`.
+If you want to test Notify in development you will need an API key and template ID and add them to your `.env` file.
 Make sure you use a 'test' or 'team' API key only.

 ```
 NOTIFY_API_KEY=<paste api key>